CodePlatoon/curriculum_old/week-07/README.md

 9. Read, analyze, and display data from APIs.
 10. Quickly write a simple CRUD interface from memory using all the tools we've learned to date.

+# Breakout Sessions
+1. CRUD in Django
+2. Connecting to a 3rd Party API
+3. Anything else...

 # Behavioral Question of the Week:
 - "Tell me about a time that you failed"